Creation and Execution of Manual Test Run

 2. Click Create Test Run, and select Create Manual Run.

-3. A Create Manual Run form appears on the right panel.
-Enter the run name, select the milestone for which you want to create this manual run, and choose if you want to execute test cases or test suites.
+3. A Create Manual Run window appears on the right panel.
+Provide a run name, select the milestone for which you want to link this manual run, and choose if you want to execute test cases or a suite of manual test cases.

 4. You can also use the Create New & Link icon to create a new manual test case and link it to this test run.